-In this list Apache Hadoop – the Open source software which for the last five years is tested as the analyzer of the trackers of actions given by the majority is of special interest].
+In this list is of special interest Apache Hadoop – SOFTWARE with open code which for the last five years is tested as the analyzer of the trackers of actions given by the majority.
 As soon as Yahoo opened the Hadoop code to community with the open code, in the IT industry the whole direction on creation of products based on Hadoop without delay appeared.
-Practically all modern means of the analysis of Big Data provide integration tools with Hadoop.
+Practically all modern means of the analysis Big Data provide integration tools with Hadoop.
 Both startups, and the well-known world companies act as their developers.

 Markets of solutions for management of Big Data